Baha2rM98/Compiler_Project/README.md

 # Compiler_Project

-## A calculator compiler written in java!
+## A calculator interpreter written in java!

-Just run Main class!
+It supports mathematical expressions such as: log (base 10), exp, sqrt, sqr, elementary arithmetic, mod, sin, cos etc. {} and // are comments and interpreter will ignore them during the execution.
+In every run you can execute just one main line.

+## How to use:

+Run Main.java